Tonnette/Project2/README.md

 Click to use: https://lit-peak-86961.herokuapp.com/

-On the main page, if user did not login, they can click suggested movies or search their own favourites to check the reviews and rating of the others.
-But they can't leave a review unless they are loged in.
+On the main page, if the user did not login, they can click suggested movies or search their own favorites to check the reviews and ratings of the others.
+But they can't leave a review unless they are logged in.

-Click **Signup** to sign up a account.
+Click **Signup** to sign up for an account.

 After sign up finished, click **Login** to log in.
-When login button changed into user name, the user is loged in.
+When the login button changed into the user name, the user is logged in.

 Click **Logout** to log out.

-When loged in, there will be a form on movie review page, leave a comment, select star rating, and click **Submit** to leave a review for the current movie.
+When logged in, there will be a form on the movie review page, leave a comment, select star rating, and click **Submit** to leave a review for the current movie.

-Click user icon in Navbar to go to profile page.
-User can delete reviews of their own.
+Click the user icon in Navbar to go to the profile page.
+Users can delete reviews of their own.

 Click **About Us** to know about the developers of this app!